Everything You Need to Know About San Francisco’s Newest Chinese Food Emporium, China Live

-When it opens, this restaurant will offer an unparalleled San Francisco fine dining experience.
-Their prix-fixe eight-course tasting menu will showcase George Chen's mastery of Chinese food.
+With the opening of Eight Tables in October 2017, this restaurant offers an unparalleled San Francisco fine dining experience.
+Their prix-fixe eight-course tasting menu showcases George Chen's mastery of Chinese food.

 The bar has a wide selection of alcoholic and non-alcoholic drinks, with an awesome array of tap beers, wines by the glass and signature cocktails.
 They offer Malaysian style cold brew coffee and custom Marin Kombucha.

 Cold Drinks Bar

 This is a sleek, secret bar located on the second floor of China Live.
 This luxuriously intimate space with a focus on Scotch whiskey.
 Most cocktails feature a single malt and are served to you by elegant, tuxedoed bartenders.

 The retail area of China Live is truly something to behold.
 It’s a majestic collection of unique flavors and experiences that you can take into your own home.
 You can find spices, teas, condiments, produce, cookware and cutlery – all of the highest quality.
 If you’re just here to browse, ask a guide to help you explore and learn more about the products and Chinese cooking.

 China Live even has a banquet and event space for guests who would like to host a party.
 Space can accommodate anywhere from 10 to 825 people.

 A new rooftop bar will soon round out all the drinking options at this massive Chinese food (and drinking) hall.